kk20krishna/Lending-Club-Case-Study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- Live session on EDA conducted by upGrad session.
+- Live session on EDA conducted by upGrad.
-- Live session on Case Study conducted by upGrad
+- Live session on Case Study conducted by upGrad.
-- Resposnes provided by Daily Doubt Resolution sessions conducted by upGrad.
+- Resposnes provided in Daily Doubt Resolution sessions conducted by upGrad.
-- Cource content in upGrad Cource 1 Module 4 - Exploratory Data Analysis
+- Cource content in upGrad Cource 1 Module 4 - Exploratory Data Analysis.

 ## Contact